 Money is a tricky business.
-Everything around is is governed by it, yet we struggle to control it and are often frivolous with it, despite this dependence.
-But when our money management starts to get away from us, we need to realise that it is time to get things under control and take a different approach, or be ready to face the consequences.
+Everything around is governed by it, yet we struggle to control it and are often frivolous with it, despite this dependence.
+But when our money management starts to get away from us, we need to realise that it is time to get things under control and take a different approach or be ready to face the consequences.

 It really doesn’t grow on trees

 No matter how hard you look, you are not going to find easy money.
 You will definitely find plenty of claims of easy money, especially online, and probably a few good ways of losing what little money you do have, but there is no quick fix for money troubles.
 So you need to respect yourself and your future enough to stop and say that enough is enough and there needs to be a change.
 Any responsible lender will understand how easy it can be to get yourself into difficulties and be ready to help you help yourself out.

 Don’t let yourself fall for ‘guaranteed’ loans, as they are only guaranteed because they can then trap you with insane interest that will cripple any chances of repayment that you have.
 It may prove more difficult to get approved for a loan from a mainstream lender, but if you can show good financial planning and explain the purpose of the loan is to sort out your money situation, most will be prepared to at least listen.
 There are loads of great resources online, but if you need a starting point here are multiple loan calculators that will help you start to look at your borrowing potential.
 This could be against property, countersign may be required or some other type of loan.
 Whatever your options are, knowing in advance how you would utilise it will show that you are taking this seriously and that will help your case.

 Don’t be scared of honesty